AnthonyMichaelTDM/Java-Image-Manipulation-Program/README.md

 the html documentation has been removed as it was causing this project to be falsely flagged as an html project lol

 "Anthony Michael" is an allias btw

+## to use this
+either download the latest release, or clone the repo and run ./gradlew run